alexandresoro/ouca/README.md

 ## API structure

-Most of the API is exposed via a REST API available under `/api/v1/`.
+Backend is exposed via a REST API available under `/api/v1/`.

-A small part of the API is still only exposed via GraphQL on `/graphql` path.

 The application exposes a static path at `/download`, that is to be used for two use cases: database exports and imports report files.
-The exact file paths are returned by their respective GraphQL actions.
+The exact file paths are returned by their respective REST actions.

 Finally, the app exposes a single REST endpoint at `POST /uploads/:entityName` to allow users to import observations.
 This endpoint expects a single file as a multipart data body and will return an `uploadId` if valid.